Skip to content

 In today’s fierce “hackquisition” landscape, talent and tech are the newest battlefield and controlling both is increasingly seen as the key to AI leadership.
 OpenAI’s loss is Google’s gain.
 For developers and industry watchers, the Windsurf episode is yet another sign that the next evolution of coding will be agentic, integrated, and powered by the brightest minds.

-One response to “Windsurf’s $3 B OpenAI Deal Falls Through – Google Snaps Up CEO and Tech Talent”
+1 thought on “Windsurf’s $3 B OpenAI Deal Falls Through – Google Snaps Up CEO and Tech Talent”

-1. A WordPress Commenter Avatar
+1. A WordPress Commenter says:

 Hi, this is a comment.